-Many still believe that heartburn is a disease that causes excess stomach acid to be produced.
-However, many medical articles point to another main reason, namely too little stomach acid.
+Many still believe that heartburn is cause by excess stomach acid.
+However, many studies point to another reason, namely too little stomach acid.

 Acid reflux occurs if food and acid from the stomach move upward, the wrong way.
 The main reason for this is often that the muscular valve that should keep the stomach contents from getting out from your stomach is faulty.

 Another possible reason for heartburn is helicobacter pylori bacteria that can cause low-level inflammation of the stomach lining, thereby creating symptoms of acid reflux.
 In this case, probiotics might works well to control the bad bacteria.

 For many people acid reflux gets worse during the night.
 But it can also occur in connection with certain physical activities.
 In addition, some sufferers of food allergies have acid reflux.